kjetil-hoel/designsystem/packages/svelte/README.md

 0. Navigate to the /packages/svelte folder
 1. Bump the version number of the package in package.json: `0.0.x + 1`.
+2. Commit and push your changes
-2. Use this terminal command to publish: npm publish --access public 2b.
+3. Use this terminal command to publish: npm publish --access public 3b.
 You may need to log in with NPM credentials if you haven't already done so